dingherself/dingherself.github.io/openpgp.md

 ### Personal email

 N.B.
-The private key for this one is <a href="https://proton.me/support/how-is-the-private-key-stored" target="_blank" rel="noopener noreferrer">managed by Proton</a>, even if they claim not to have access to the password that protects it).
+The private key for this one is <a href="https://proton.me/support/how-is-the-private-key-stored" target="_blank" rel="noopener noreferrer">managed by Proton</a>, even if they claim not to have access to the password that protects it.

 - [305B 290E FB24 357D 5825  DF27 D483 38D6 680C 1B21](https://dingherself.com/.well-known/openpgpkey/hu/305B290EFB24357D5825DF27D48338D6680C1B21)

 ## If more security is needed...

-Encrypt your message to this key and send it over directly in plain text.
+Encrypt your message to this dedicated key and send it over directly in plain text.

 - [5F753 E2979 BB902 23C81 0FE80 DE5A4 30CD4 E9C98 D9160 725EF](https://dingherself.com/.well-known/openpgpkey/hu/5F753E2979BB90223C810FE80DE5A430CD4E9C98D9160725EF7C012A208B4D36)